grpc/grpc.io/content/en/docs/guides/auth.md

 ### Language guides and examples

 These authentication mechanisms will be available in all gRPC's supported languages.
-The following sections demonstrate how authentication and authorization features described above appear in each language: more languages are coming soon.
+The following table links to examples demonstrating authentication and authorization in various languages.

 | Language | Example                                   | Documentation          |
 |----------|-------------------------------------------|------------------------|